Garmin Fenix 8: rumours, possible tech specs, potential release date

-At the start of 2022 we received the latest iteration in the Fenix range.
-It might be early days but that shouldn’t stop us from looking forward to Garmin Fenix 8, its possible tech specs and potential release date.
+We received the most recent Fenix iteration at the start of 2022.
+It may be early days, but that shouldn’t stop us from anticipating the Garmin Fenix 8, its possible technical specifications, and its possible release date.

-The Fenix line has become a preference for sports and outdoor enthusiasts over the years.
-This is a great wearable which contains most things you would want for fitness training plus feature sets for outdoor navigation.
-A device for those who are into multi-sports and want to be able to track absolutely everything.
-It’s no wonder there is always much interest about the next iteration in the series.
+Over the years, the Fenix line has become a favourite among sports and outdoor enthusiasts.
+This is an excellent wearable with most of the features you’d want for fitness training as well as feature sets for outdoor navigation.
+A device for those who participate in multiple sports and want to track everything.
+It’s no surprise that everyone is looking forward to the next installment of the series.

 Essential reading: Garmin Forerunner 955 vs Fenix 7 vs Epix 2 – which to go for?

-But many are looking beyond these editions wondering when we’ll see the Garmin Fenix 8.
-Competition is stiff, so it’s a fair bet that the company will set its aims high once again.
-There have been no leaks so far so what follows is what one could reasonably expect based on the development of the line so far.
+But many are looking beyond these editions and wondering when we’ll see the Garmin Fenix 8.
+The competition is stiff, so it’s a fair bet that the company will set its goals high once again.
+There have been no leaks so far, so what follows is what one could reasonably expect based on the development of the line so far.
 As and when we hear more, we will update this article.

 Garmin Fenix 8: Possible design and tech specs

-Despite multiple generations Garmin has retained the flagship design of its Fenix line.
-The circular display, the five physical buttons have consistantly made the cut in recent years.
-However, there have been some changes along the way.
+Despite multiple generations, Garmin has kept the Fenix line’s flagship design.
+In recent years, the circular display and the five physical buttons have consistently made the cut.
+However, some changes have occurred along the way.

-One of these is the introduction of multiple sizes – so now there’s something for everyone.
-This is likely to continue with the next generation and we see Garmin introducing three current different sized options, once again.
+One of these is the addition of multiple sizes, ensuring that there is something for everyone.
+This is likely to continue with the next generation, with Garmin reintroducing three different-sized options.

 The mid-sized Fenix 7 runs an impressive 18 days (22 days with solar) in smartwatch mode and 57 hours (73 hours with solar) with GPS switched on.
 The 7S and 7X also perform well on this count.
 Garmin is unlikely to downsize the battery capacity as it remains a very important selling point.

-The same consideration applies to the possible introduction of a more high-res screen.
-Having said that, one could reasonably expect the same or similar type of MIP display but with more pixels squeezed in.
+The same consideration applies to the possible introduction of a higher-resolution screen.
+Having said that, one could reasonably expect the same or a similar type of MIP display, but with more pixels squeezed in.

 A decision to offer just a touch screen would not have been a good one.
 It would not be practical because athletes would find a touchscreen difficult to use in wet weather or when swimming.

-In any case, expect to see different sized models, including some premium editions.
-And lots of options in straps, colours and watch faces.
+In any case, expect to see different-sized models, including some premium editions. and lots of options in straps, colors, and watch faces.

 Garmin Fenix 8: Functionality we expect, would like to see

-Fenix 7 is a very capable multisport GPS watch.
-You can use it for cycling, open water swimming, cross country skiing, climbing, indoor run/bike/swim, hiking and much more.
-In addition to heart rate tracking from the wrist, the watch provides advanced running metrics and outdoor navigation.
-And finally, while not the most user friendly, the Garmin Connect software is top notch whether you are utilising the smartphone app or the even more comprehensive web dashboard.
+The Fenix 7 is an excellent multisport GPS watch.
+Cycling, open-water swimming, cross-country skiing, climbing, indoor run/bike/swim, hiking, and many other activities are possible.
+In addition to wrist-based heart rate monitoring, the watch offers advanced running metrics and outdoor navigation.
+Finally, while not the most user-friendly, the Garmin Connect software is excellent, whether using the smartphone app or the more comprehensive web dashboard.

-All Fenix watches come equipped with ABC sensors to provide relevant real-time information.
-The built-in altimeter provides elevation data, while the barometer can be used to predict weather changes by showing short-term trends in air pressure.
-The 3-axis electronic compass keeps your bearing whether you’re moving or not.
+All Fenix watches include ABC sensors to provide relevant real-time data.
+The altimeter provides elevation data, while the barometer predicts weather changes by displaying short-term trends in air pressure.
+Whether you’re moving or not, the 3-axis electronic compass keeps you on track.

 Essential reading: Top fitness trackers and health gadgets